PHP Extensions¶

 Now, enable the extension by running:

-Restart PHP in order for the changes to take affect.
+Restart PHP in order for the changes to take effect.

 Note

-Be sure to replace XX and X.X with the version of PHP you want to install ionCube to.
+Be sure to replace XX and X.X with the PHP version for which you want to install ionCube.